tripathiarpan20/self-improvement-4all/README.md

 - [text-generation-inference](https://github.com/huggingface/text-generation-inference)
 - [text-generation-webui](https://github.com/oobabooga/text-generation-webui)

+# Evaluation
+The evaluation was done through the [evaluation form](https://forms.gle/4hZDo9GcxcY3fVD19) based on ~30 reviews.
+The insights have been reported in the final dissertation report.

 # Scope for Future work:
 - [ ] Extension of the work to virtual therapy, requiring sufficient alignment and knowledge within the designated LLM.